lupyuen/st7789-nuttx/README.md

 https://github.com/lvgl/lvgl/blob/master/docs/CHANGELOG.md#v800-01062021

 Should we migrate to LVGL 8?
+Or upgrade to LVGL 7.11.0?